Arsenal on this day in history. The March Files.

 24 March 2012: Arsenal 3 Aston Villa 0.
 7th consecutive win during which Arsenal scored 21 goals.
 Gibbs, Walcott and Arteta scored.
 Villa won the yellow card race 4-0.

 25 March 1893: Millwall Athletic 0 Arsenal 1.
 See also here 6000 turned up for the game, as Arsenal prepared to enter the Football League.
-Millwall stayed outside the League, but did ultimately join the United League and then the London League.
+Millwall stayed outside that League, but did ultimately join the United League and then the London League.

 25 March 1899: Arsenal 1 Grimsby 1.
 Last game for Frederick Davis – he was transferred on to Nottingham Forest having played 137 league games and also played in the 12-0 win over Ashford United in the FA Cup.